rahildoshi97/pymatlib/docs/how-to/define_materials.md

 - For temperature-dependent properties, cover the full range of temperatures you expect in your simulation
 - Validate your property data against experimental values when possible
 - All numerical values must use period (.) as decimal separator, not comma
-- Interpolation between data points is performed automatically for file-based and key-value properties
+- Interpolation between data points is performed automatically for file-import and tabular data properties

 ## Validation and Error Handling